sgh/lpc2k_pgm/README.txt

 Your serial port device file (usually /dev/ttyS0 or /dev/ttyS1) must allow permission for you to use the serial port.

-GTK 1.2 is used for the GUI.
-Many newer systems only have GTK version 2 (or higher).
-If you have one of these systems, perhaps you can install GTK 1.2 (including the development libraries) to allow you to compile this code.
-Alternately, you may be able to use the semi-static build, which includes a copy of this code built into the program.
+GTK 2.x is used for the GUI.

 Building and Installation: